 - Don’t reply to spam emails, even to unsubscribe, and do not click on any links listed in a spam email.
 Many of these are phishing scams designed to access the personal information stored on your computer.

-If you do become victim of identity theft and fraud, it is important to take these steps right away:
+If you do become a victim of identity theft and fraud, it is important to take these steps right away:

 - File a police report